Mohammadh-Mahmoudi/Mohammadhossein-Mahmoudi/README.md

 - 🎓 Computer Engineering student
 - 🔧 Focused on Embedded Systems, IoT, and low-level programming
 - 🚀 Experienced with ESP32, NodeMCU, and Arduino-based IoT projects
-- 📡 Interested in signal processing, microcontrollers, GPS, and communication protocols
+- 📡 Interested in signal processing, microcontrollers, and communication protocols
 - 📘 Always learning more about STM32 and advanced firmware development

 ---